Spectrum of large random reversible Markov chains: Heavy-tailed weights on the complete graph: Convergence to the Poisson weighted infinite tree

-where $U_{1,j} = |X_{1,j}|$ has law $\mathds{H}_\alpha$.
+where $U_{1,j} = |X_{1,j}|$ has law $\mathbb{H}_\alpha$.
 Let us denote by $V_1\geq V_2\geq\cdots\geq V_n$ the order statistics of the variables $U_{1,j}$, $1\leq j\leq n$.
 Recall that $\rho_1 = \sum_{j=1}^nV_j$.
 Let us define $\Delta_{k,n}=\sum_{j=k+1}^nV_j$ for $k<n$ and $\Delta^2_{k,n}=\sum_{j=k+1}^nV_j^2$.
-Call $\cA$ the set of sequences $\{v_j\}\in [0,\infty)^\mathds{N}$ with $v_1\geq v_2\geq\cdots\geq 0$ such that $\lim_{j\to\infty} v_j=0$, and let $\cA_1\subset\cA$ be the subset of sequences satisfying $ \sum_j v_j = 1$.
+Call $\cA$ the set of sequences $\{v_j\}\in [0,\infty)^\mathbb{N}$ with $v_1\geq v_2\geq\cdots\geq0$ such that $\lim_{j\to\infty} v_j=0$, and let $\cA_1\subset\cA$ be the subset of sequences satisfying $ \sum_j v_j = 1$.
 We shall view

 as elements of $\cA$ and $\cA_1$, respectively, simply by adding zeros to the right of $V_n/a_n$ and $V_n/\rho_1$.
-Equipped with the standard product metric, $\cA$ and $\cA_1$ are complete separable metric spaces ($\cA_1$ is compact) and convergence in distribution for $\cA,\cA_1$--valued random variables is equivalent to finite dimensional convergence, cf. e.g.\ Bertoin \cite{bertoin06}.
+Equipped with the standard product metric, $\cA$ and $\cA_1$ are complete separable metric spaces ($\cA _1$ is compact), and convergence in distribution for $\cA,\cA_1$-valued random variables is equivalent to finite-dimensional convergence (cf., e.g., Bertoin \cite{bertoin06}).\vadjust{\goodbreak}

-Let $E_1,E_2,\dots$ denote i.i.d.\ exponential variables with mean $1$ and write $\gamma_k=\sum_{j=1}^k E_j$.
+Let $E_1,E_2,\ldots$ denote i.i.d. exponential variables with mean $1$ and write $\gamma_k=\sum_{j=1}^k E_j$.
 We define the random variable in $\cA$

-The law of $Y$ is the law of the ordered points of a Poisson process on $(0,\infty)$ with intensity measure $\alpha x ^{-\alpha - 1} dx$.
-For $\alpha \in (0,1)$ we define the variable in $\cA_1$
+The law of $Y$ is the law of the ordered points of a Poisson process on $(0,\infty)$ with intensity measure $\alpha x ^{-\alpha- 1} \,dx$.
+For $\alpha \in(0,1)$ we define the variable in~$\cA_1$